jdohertydev/maison_lavaux/README.md

     Commit: "Filter products by active status in the all_products view to display only active products and update template logic to reflect the changes."

 This update enhances the integrity and reliability of the product display on the site.

+Sitemap Functionality

+This project includes a dynamically generated XML sitemap using Django's built-in sitemap framework.
+The sitemap enhances SEO by providing search engines with structured information about the site's content, including product detail pages.
+The implementation includes:

+    Centralized sitemap logic in sitemaps.py.
+    URL routing for the sitemap at /sitemap.xml.
+    Updates to the Product model to support dynamic URL generation.
+This ensures that the sitemap remains up-to-date as content changes, improving search engine indexing and discoverability.